yongkyuns/yongkyuns.github.io/_pages/about.md

 I have a life-long passion for applying simulation and automation to improve engineering quality and efficiency.
-With ever-increasing complexity in today's software, I try my best to contribute toward establishing test-oriented development culture to help engineering teams suceeed.
+With ever-increasing complexity in today's software, I try my best to contribute toward establishing test-oriented development culture to help engineering teams suceed.

 These days, I'm interested in following my passion for entrepreneurship in software development to address important societal problems.
 If this